Terrorism in India: 2004 Dhemaji school bombing

 On the occasion of Independence Day, 15 August 2004, people, mostly were school children and their mothers, gathered at Dhemaji College ground for an Independence Day parade.
-At around 09:30 a bomb went off killing at least 18 and injuring many more.
-According to police, the bomb was planted near the college-gate and triggered by a remote-controlled device.
-It was exploded when the students and teachers of various schools were passing through the gate.
-IPolice blamed ULFA, a banned Assamese militant group, which had initially called for a boycott of the event.
+At around 09:30 am, a bomb went off killing 18 schoolchildren and injuring 40.
+According to police, the bomb was planted near the college gate and triggered by a remote-controlled device.
+It exploded when the students and teachers of various schools were passing through the gate.
+Police blamed ULFA, a banned Assamese militant group, which had initially called for a boycott of the event.
 But on 13 December 2009, Paresh Barua, the C-in-C of the group, sought public apology and forgiveness for the blast.
 He stated in an e-mail that the ULFA leadership was misled by some of their cadres and junior leaders about the blast, which is why the leadership had to deny its involvement.